 See Harry and Meghan discuss her ring:

 How much did Meghan Markle’s engagement ring cost?
-What is the value?
+And what’s it worth?!

 It’s arguable that by incorporating heirloom diamonds of his mother’s, Harry has made this engagement ring priceless.